Exploring social networks and the opportunities social media marketing

 Again, the focus here is the user.
 Social media users are more likely to relate to a story (or an image, video, etc.) posted by other users.
 Featuring a brand in this content is an opportunity to share peer experience, which has more power to convert social media users and encourage them to buy.

-Advice: As much as it can seem difficult to encourage users to create content, it is a strategy worth the effort.
+, it is a strategy worth the effort.
 Try offering awards for participants or organize contests to increase the number of users who take part.
 The main goal is to increase engagement.
 Once you do this, you’ll have more success at increasing the amount of user-generated content.

 Which of these trends are you most likely to explore first and implement in your social media marketing strategy?
 Share your plans and focus for this year when it comes to using social media for business.